 2. You can share your passion for tourism by working as a tour guide

-A super fun and interactive way to get to know others - tour guiding is for those who have charm, charisma, and love to get out and about, sharing their passion for the place they live in.
+This is a super fun and interactive way to get to know others.
+Tour guiding is for those who have charm, charisma, and love to get out and about, sharing their passion for the place they live in.

 What's better is that you can make it completely your own.
 It could be walking tours, bike tours, scooter tours, running tours - you name it.
 You can also make the tours themed - perhaps a general day tour, a nightlife tour, a food & drink tour - the possibilities are endless.